Byzantine–Bulgarian wars: Conflict with Michael I Rangabe

 Staurakios was forced to abdicate after a brief reign (he died from his wound in 812) and was succeeded by his brother-in-law, Michael I Rangabe.
 In 812 Krum invaded Byzantine Thrace, taking Develt and scaring the population of nearby fortresses to flee towards Constantinople.
 From this position of strength, Krum offered a return to the peace treaty of 716.
-Unwilling to compromise his regime by weakness, the new Emperor Michael I refused to accept the proposal, ostensibly opposing the clause for exchange of deserters.
+Unwilling to compromise his regime by weakness, the new Emperor Michael I refused to accept the proposal, seemingly opposing the clause for exchange of deserters.
 To apply more pressure on the emperor, Krum besieged and captured Mesembria (Nesebar) in the fall of 812.

-In February 813, the Bulgarians raided into Thrace but were repelled by the emperor's forces.
+In February 813, the Bulgars raided into Thrace but were repelled by the emperor's forces.
 Encouraged by this success, Michael I summoned troops from the entire empire and headed north, hoping for a decisive victory.
 Krum led his army south towards Adrianople and pitched camp near Versinikia.
-Michael I lined up his army against the Bulgarians, but neither side initiated an attack for two weeks.
+Michael I lined up his army against the Bulgars, but neither side initiated an attack for two weeks.
 Finally, on June 22, 813, the Byzantines attacked but were immediately turned to flight.
 With Krum's cavalry in pursuit, the rout of Michael I was complete, and Krum advanced on Constantinople, which he besieged by land.
-Discredited, Michael was forced to abdicate and become a monk — the third Byzantine emperor undone by Krum in as many years.
+Discredited, Michael was forced to abdicate and become a monk—the third Byzantine emperor undone by Krum in as many years.